 - Gore-Tex Paclite shell is not a great ventilator.

-|Marmot Minimalist||$189||15.1 oz.||Hiking/daily use||2.5L Gore-Tex||Yes||No|
+|Marmot Minimalist||$199||13 oz.||Hiking/daily use||2.5L Gore-Tex||Yes||No|

-|Outdoor Research Foray||$215||15.1 oz.||Hiking/daily use||2.5L Gore-Tex||Yes||Yes|
+|Outdoor Research Foray II||$225||11.9 oz.||Hiking/daily use||2L Gore-Tex||Yes||Yes|

-|Marmot PreCip||$100||10.3 oz.||Hiking/daily use||2.5L NanoPro||Yes||Yes|
+|Marmot PreCip Eco||$100||10.1 oz.||Hiking/daily use||2.5L NanoPro||Yes||Yes|

-Another excellent option is the Outdoor Research Foray.
+Another excellent option is the Outdoor Research Foray II.
 The jackets share Gore-Tex Paclite constructions and are both very well-made.
-Where they differ is in features: the Foray has a multi-sport slant with a water-resistant front zipper that gives it a more technical look, long pit zips that continue all the way to the hem and open like a poncho, and built-in stuff pocket.
+Where they differ most is in features: the Foray has a multi-sport slant with a water-resistant front zipper that gives it a more technical look, long pit zips that continue all the way to the hem and open like a poncho, and a built-in stuff pocket.
 The Minimalist is more of an all-rounder with a clean aesthetic that works great for daily use, but it has similar levels of weather resistance and packability (when stuffed into its own hood) as the Foray.
-If the jackets were the same price, it’d be a really tough decision, but the Minimalist’s $26 savings gives it the edge in our book.
+If the jackets were the same price, it’d be a tough decision, but the Minimalist’s $26 savings gives it the edge in our book.